 Get What You Pay For?

-Due to Australian industry and governmental politics Counsellors and Psychotherapists do not have fees covered under the Better Access to Health Care Program released by the government during 2005.
-This program has the purpose of assisting access to mental health supports under a Mental Health Plan.
+Due to Australian industry and governmental politics Counsellors and Psychotherapists are not covered under the Medicare Rebate or Better Access to Health Care Program released during 2005.
+This program gives mental health supports under a Mental Health Plan created by your GP.

-For comparison sake, as far as we know, the Australian Psychological Society fee schedule for 2018 is $241.00 per hour.
-This appears to apply for all psychologists including clinical levels.
-Certain psychologists in Armidale and region are known to charge between $260 to $295 per hour.
+As far as we know, the Australian Psychological Society 2018 fee schedule is $241.00 per hour.
+This appears to apply for all Psychologists including clinical levels.
+Certain Psychologists in Armidale and region are known to charge between $260 to $295 per hour.
 With a Rebate you may face a gap of around $120.00 or higher.
 Our 2019 “regular rate” is set at $150.00 per hour, and we have two levels of concession that include a rate for seniors.
 Therefore we suggest that you do your research, compare rates, look at the therapist’s qualifications, experience, and approach, and then see what you think.

 Positives and Not so Positives

 - Bulk billing is important for people who need this advantage.

 - Not all Psychologists bulk bill.
 There are often additional gap or out of pocket expenses.

 - Under the Medicare Rebate scheme you may find yourself limited to a certain number of sessions per year.
 This may not be enough.

 - You may then need to continue therapy and you may end up paying considerable fees out of pocket.
 Always ask ahead to see a fee schedule from your therapist so you know what might be coming down the pike…

 - Once you are paying out of pocket, you might start to look around for other therapists.
 It is a slightly different world when you are paying full fees and do not feel tied into the Medicare Rebate scheme.

 - In this case there may be other options.
 Many therapists are not registered under the Allied Health and Medicare Rebate programs that are historically and politically limited to Psychologists.